 Your guide will be at the arrivals waiting for you, and a private car will whisk you to the hotel.
-A cell phone for your use has CNY50 credit, so you can keep in touch with your guides.
-A Wi-Fi pocket device allows you to be connected top friends and family.

 The first of the great sights is on the Tiananmen Square; the Great Hall of the People continues the legacy of impressive buildings on the west side, whilst The Heavenly Gate on the south represents the old imperial style.

 The Forbidden City extends northward in a magnificent succession of gates, courtyards and halls.
 It is not possible to see everything in a half day, ask your guide for suggestions.
 Some of the side halls have fascinating exhibitions of the daily items used by the Emperors.

 After lunch, a ride on a rickshaw in the hutongs awaits.
 These courtyard houses along narrow alleys are being modernized at a fast pace, but there are still areas where the old Beijing is alive.
 A visit to a local family gives a face to the life here, and an understanding of what living in the hutongs is like today.